Bellarmine Preparatory School

-Bellarmine Preparatory School is a private, Roman Catholic, coeducational high school run by the USA West Province of the Society of Jesus in Tacoma, Washington, United States.
+Bellarmine Preparatory School is a private Catholic co-educational high school run by the USA West Province of the Society of Jesus in Tacoma, Washington.
 It is located in the Archdiocese of Seattle.
-Today it serves just over 900 students from the Greater Tacoma area, including Olympia, Gig Harbor, Federal Way, and Puyallup.
+Today, it serves just over 900 students from the Greater Tacoma area, including Olympia, Gig Harbor, Federal Way, and Puyallup.
 It was founded in 1928 by the Jesuits.

 History

-Bellarmine was founded in 1928 as an all-boys school and became the second coeducational Jesuit school in the nation in 1974 after its merger with the schools Aquinas and St. Leo's.
+Bellarmine was founded in 1928 as an all-boys school and became the second co-educational Jesuit school in the nation in 1974 after its merger with the schools Aquinas and St. Leo's.
 The date of the school's creation is commonly accepted to be 1928.
 However, Saint Leo's Grammar and High School and Aquinas Academy for girls were founded earlier (1912 and 1893, respectively).
 Philomathea, the parents club, predates Bellarmine as it was founded at St. Leo's before moving to the school during the merger.
 The first graduating class of Bellarmine was in 1929, with 19 students graduating.